Béla Bartók 29th International Choir Competition and Folklore Festival

 of the Béla Bartók 29th International Choir Competition

 The amount of the prize: 2.000 €

 Choirs are supposed to indicate their intention to enter the contest for the Grand Prize, provided they meet the necessary requirements, when applying for the competition.
+In such case choirs are kindly requested to submit the scores of their Grand Prize programme electronically.
 Official entries for the Grand Prize need to be submitted during the course of the competition, following the announcement of the results (the official announcement of a victory in the given category) in each category.
 The competition for the Grand Prize is held only if a minimum of three choirs have been entered.

 The order of appearance in the competition for the Grand Prize shall be the following:

 - Youth Choir

 - Equal voices

 In the competition for the Grand Prize, a selection of works composed in the 20th and 21st

 centuries may be performed.
 The quality and the level of difficulty of

 the performed pieces must reflect the spirit and traditions of the Béla